edvilloss/UAP/Projects/CE 412, Project.md

 		5. D + 0.5L + 0.7W
 	2. Factored load combinations:
 		1. As per BNBC 2020 (75 combos or 99 combos): see lecture notes
+			1. Default for Slab, beam, column, wall provided with
 12. Check model automatically in ETABS as well as recheck manually
 13. Run analysis and check for any warning (check analysis run log)
 14. Check analysis results and compare with approximate manual calculation